 How long should you date before marriage

-Bottom Line: Research consistently shows dating 3+ years before marriage reduces divorce risk by 50%.
-The perception of knowing your partner "very well" is equally important and cuts divorce risk in half.
-Quality and depth of relationship knowledge matter more than timeline alone.
+Bottom Line: Research consistently shows that dating for three or more years before marriage reduces divorce risk by around 50%.
+Equally important is the perception of knowing your partner “very well,” which independently cuts divorce risk in half.
+The quality and depth of relationship understanding matter more than the timeline alone.

 The Magic Number: 3+ Years

-The most comprehensive study by Emory University researchers surveyed over 3,000 married individuals and found dating three or more years decreased the likelihood of divorce by about 50% compared to couples who dated less than one year.
-Dating one to two years showed a 20% lower divorce risk, demonstrating a clear pattern: longer courtships predict better marital outcomes.
+The most comprehensive research, conducted by Emory University, surveyed over 3,000 married individuals and found that couples who dated for three or more years before marriage were about 50% less likely to divorce compared to those who dated for less than one year.
+Dating for one to two years lowered divorce risk by about 20%, demonstrating a clear pattern: longer courtships predict stronger marital outcomes.

 Why Time Matters

-Research by Ted Huston at University of Texas followed 168 couples over 13 years, dividing them into three groups: those who courted less than one year, one to three years, and three or more years before marriage.
-The study revealed that sufficient courtship time allows couples to carefully evaluate each other's character, assess compatibility, identify potential conflicts, and learn how to work through problems together.
+Research by Ted Huston at the University of Texas followed 168 couples over 13 years, categorising them into three groups: those who courted less than one year, one to three years, and three or more years before marriage.
+Results showed that sufficient courtship time allows partners to assess character, compatibility, conflict resolution, and long-term fit—all of which predict stability and satisfaction.

 Age + Time = Success

-Later age at marriage combined with longer courtship explains much of the high marital satisfaction in successful couples.
-Research shows the inverse relationship between age at marriage and divorce risk is "among the strongest and most consistently documented in the literature."
-The optimal marriage age appears to be between 28-32, with each additional year before age 32 reducing divorce odds by 11%.
+Later marriage age combined with longer dating duration explains much of the high marital satisfaction in stable couples.
+Research shows that the inverse relationship between age at marriage and divorce risk is among the strongest and most consistent in social science.
+The optimal marriage age appears to be 28–32 years, with each additional year before 32 reducing divorce odds by roughly 11%.

 Quality Over Quantity

-While time matters, what you do with that time is crucial.
-University of Washington researchers can predict divorce with 87% accuracy using factors like relationship history, philosophy about marriage, and how well couples know each other.
-The strongest single predictor of marital success isn't just length of courtship, but whether couples feel they know their partner "very well" at the time of marriage.
+While duration matters, the quality of time spent together is even more predictive of marital success.
+University of Washington researchers can predict divorce with 87% accuracy using factors such as relationship history, shared philosophy, and mutual understanding.
+The strongest single predictor of success is whether partners feel they know each other “very well” before marriage.

 What to Experience Together